sonaljain177/changing-wallpaper/README.md

 # changing-wallpaper
-This code randomly sets a wallpaper from the array of images assisgned
+This code randomly sets a wallpaper from the array of images assisgned.